-OPC has met all but one of the performance targets for this purpose in 2021-22.
+OPC has met all performance targets for this purpose in 2022-23.
+Results for performance criteria 2.1 to 2.4.

 Results for performance criteria 2.1 to 2.3

 New legislative and notifiable instruments and gazette notices lodged for registration were registered promptly on the Legislation Register.